scalamolecule/datomic-client-api-java-scala/README.md

 a custom `Channel` type.

-Once the Future has completed, chunked results can be retrieved by calling `chunk` one or more times on the `Channel` object until the Clojure Channels is empty.
+Once the Future has completed, chunked results can be retrieved by calling `chunk` one or more times on the `Channel` object until the Clojure Channel is empty.

 Each chunk is a custom `Either` type that can be either a `Left` projection with a `CognitectAnomaly` or a `Right` projection containing the successful result of a type `T` for the operation in question.
 That way, the result can be type checked for an anomaly or a success.

 When the Clojure Channel is empty, `Right(null)` is returned.
-Consuming code might therefore want to check for such terminating null value (when needed).
+Consuming Java code might therefore want to check for such terminating null value (when needed).

 - See [Java async tests][java async]